+As mentioned above, the Scheme previously invested in a number of unusual, high risk and largely illiquid investments.
 As such, in Dalriada's view, there has never been an appropriate default investment arrangement.
 There is no life-styling option available.

-The previous trustees made investment decisions without seeking appropriate investment advice.
+The previous trustees directed investment decisions without seeking appropriate investment advice.